"They think they see something on my mammogram."

 A potentially abnormal screening mammogram

 Potential abnormalities are found in 6 to 8 percent of women who have screening mammograms.
-This group of women needs further evaluation that might include breast physical examination, diagnostic mammography, breast ultrasound, or needle biopsy.
+This small group of women needs further evaluation that might include breast physical examination, diagnostic mammography, breast ultrasound, or needle biopsy.

 What is a diagnostic mammogram?